the MAC:

 On-call psychologists will provide consult in times of emergency.

-Finally, we require candidates to have three personal supporters (e.g. two parents and a coach) who are part of the candidate’s team, and available for communication and consult.
+Finally, we require candidates to have three personal supporters (e.g. two parents and a coach or friend) who are part of the candidate’s team, and available for communication and consult.
 The policy of FERPA (think HIPPA for academics) is unacceptable if not detrimental, which is the main reason for avoiding state and federal loans or grants.
-It is not an option at our school as we believe in the old adage “it takes a village…”.
+It is not an option at our school as I believe in the old adage “it takes a village…”.

 Diversity and Inclusion

-The goal of our institutional soul is to provide opportunities for diversity and inclusion by way of our travels.
-Our curricular and extra-curricular activities are structured to guarantee that our students will have interactions with as many sects of society as possible.
+The goal of our institutional soul is to provide opportunities for diversity and inclusion not just by way of enrollment, but of course our travels.
+Our curricular and extra-curricular activities are structured to guarantee that our students will have interactions with as many sects of society as possible, both in the cohort and by way of our travels.

-Here the founder will use his influence to attract from all marginalized or excluded peoples.
-He considers the following groups to be important to represent, for their historical subjugation and disregard – Indigenous Peoples, Blacks, Blue Collar, Military, lead the way.
+The other way of increasing our diversity is my intentional selection of scholarship candidates.
+Here I will use my influence to attract from all marginalized or excluded peoples.
+I consider the following groups to be important to represent, for their historical subjugation and disregard – The Original Peoples, Blacks, Blue Collar, and Military, lead the way.

 the MAC: the Most Amazing College